-In addition to having a fantastic working holiday visa that allows citizens of several countries to work legally in the country, 'Straya is full of natural wonders and lively cities to explore.
+In addition to having a fantastic working holiday visa that allows citizens of several countries to work legally in the country, 'Straya is full of natural wonders and lively cities.

-But whether you're trying to break into the travel world, work an international gig, or just want a vast expanse of land to roam and explore, a gap year in Australia is sure to meet your travel goals.
+But whether you're trying to break into the travel world, work an international gig, or want a vast expanse of land to roam, a gap year in Australia is sure to meet your travel goals.

-Melbourne boasts the largest tram network of any city in the world, but most of Australia is not easy to travel through.
+Melbourne boasts the largest tram network of any city globally, but most of Australia is not easy to travel through.
 Buses cover more of Australia’s rural landscape than trains, but traveling off the beaten path may require a few days’ wait.
-If you want to see all that Australia has to offer, you’ll most often have to take domestic flights throughout the country.
+If you want to see large parts of Australia, you’ll most often have to take domestic flights throughout the country.

 For the adventurers at heart, Australia offers plenty of fun activities to occupy your gap year.
 You can learn how to scuba dive off the coast of King Island, contemplate art at the MONA (The Museum of Old & New Art) in Tasmania, or lose yourself on a road trip through the natural splendor of the Outback.
 Australia offers something for everyone.

 Make your resume stand out!
-An internship in Australia adds something extra to your resume.
+An internship in Australia provides unique experience that will differentiate your CV.
 International experience is sought after in today's market, and undertaking an internship in Australia offers interns the opportunity to show employers that they’re flexible and confident when working in a new environment.
 If you don’t want to be tied down during your gap year, many internships are as short as 6-10 weeks and allow you to customize your internship if you’re a student.
 Many internships offer academic credit as well.

 Alright, so you're committed to taking a gap year down under, what should you know about planning your trip?